Fight against malaria unites old foes in Myanmar

 "Now, we're able to cooperate and coordinate our work, with one single objective: to help people," said Marta, speaking in Hpa-an, capital of Kayin state.

 Before the ceasefire there were few government health services in the state.
-For decades people in the area have relied on KDHW and other community-based organisations to provide crucial, albeit limited, healthcare.
+For decades people in the area have relied on KDHW and other community-based organizations to provide crucial, albeit limited, healthcare.

 MALARIA THREAT